LFGM Rating: 2

 * Narrative Choices.
-Do you give the priceless cultural artifact to the Thane, or the High Priestess?
+Do you give the priceless cultural artifact to the Thane, the High Priestess, or the ambitious General?
 Which merchants guild do you support?
 As with moral choices, there are no wrong answers, but your choices shape the story.

 * Low-Level Survival Is Difficult.
 Not because I want to punish players, and I am not overly cruel, but when your character survives to higher tiers of the game I want you to feel genuinely proud.